upenndigitalscholarship/monuments-research-group/essay/The-Twin-Cities.md

-issues related to the national political environment, various small monuments, and the return of captured Confederate flags.[^10] But on the issue of President Grover Cleveland's return of flags to ex-Confederates, the *Western Appeal* struck a much more bitter tone than the *Twin City Star*.
+issues related to the national political environment, various small monuments, and the return of captured Confederate flags.[^10] But on the issue of President Grover Cleveland's return of flags to ex-Confederates, the *Western Appeal* struck a bitter tone.
 An 1887 piece stated:

 > The trouble in this country today has been brought about by the
 > wishey-washey gush and slush sentimental policy which has been